Health

 Pope Paul VI wrote “if there are well-grounded reasons for spacing births, arising from the physical or psychological condition of husband or wife, or from external circumstances, the Church teaches that married people may then take advantage of the natural cycles immanent in the reproductive system and engage in marital intercourse only during those times that are infertile…” (Humanae Vitae, 16).
 NPF or “recourse to the rhythm of the cycle” as John Paul II calls it, is open to love and life.

 According to Fr.
-Darius Magunda a tutor at Ggaba Major Seminary, the reason the Church is against artificial birth control is that sexual union should always be free and open to procreation.
+Darius Magunda a tutor at St. Mary’s National Major Seminary Ggaba, the Church opposes artificial birth control because it believes that sexual union should always remain open and free for procreation.

 “Some liberal views by Catholics call for exceptions in certain circumstances such as the need to prevent a sexually transmitted disease and also to avoid too many children that may not be properly taken care of,” Fr Magunda says.